macobra52/SMB2-Randomizer/README.md

 - **Level Randomizer** - Shuffles the level order (except for 7-2, which is always last) and optionally the transitions within each level, including where doors and vines take you.
 Additional options are also included to customize the level randomization, modify warp functionality, randomize most plants that you pull from the ground, randomize how often stars, hearts, and stopwatches appear, and randomize the background and sprite colors.

-- **Enemy/Boss Randomizer** - Randomizes most ground enemies, Pansers, Sparks, the small jars that generate enemies, Birdos (type and HP), Birdo pattern, the HP of major bosses, and boss difficulty
+- **Enemy/Boss Randomizer** - Randomizes most ground enemies, Pansers, Sparks, the small jars that generate enemies, where Phanto appears, Birdos (type and HP), Birdo pattern, the HP of major bosses, and boss difficulty

 Additionally, many QoL features have been implemented and are customizable, such as the ability to set your starting lives and health, unlimited continues, faster digging, alternative music from the Prototype version of SMB2, and more!